 Wildflowers

 During the spring and early summer months a great variety of wildflowers are in bloom at the monument.
 Despite the rugged conditions and poor soil, many of these plants flourish, if only for a few weeks.
 While peak wildflower season will vary from year to year, there are long term trends that we have observed.
-Below is an average year's trend.
+Below is the trend in an average year.

 Sheep Rock Unit: